RStuckey1/MakingThatReadMe/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
-A way to make a professional readme for a project
+A way to make a professional readme for a project using inquire and Node in the command terminal.

 ## Table of Contents